Idea

 • Comprehension will increase with more focused content.

-• There will be more time to make the important content stick with stories and scenarios that make it more relevant to employees.
+• There will be more time to make the critical content stick with stories and scenarios that make it more relevant to employees.

 • More information will be retained after training simply because remembering is easier when there’s less to remember.

-• Employees will be more efficient at their jobs because they won’t be bogged down by information they don’t even need.
+• Employees will be more efficient at their jobs because they won’t be bogged down by unnecessary information.

 • Better performance because employees will remember the key points to perform better.

-• Everyone is happier when less of their time is wasted and they can get back to their job.
+• Everyone is happier when less time is wasted, and they can return to work.

 We’d love to hear some of the benefits you think of or have seen in the workplace by having more focused training.
 Feel free to leave your experience in the comments.

-In order to see some of these benefits, you have to learn how to get to the most important information and stay focused only on that.
-It takes time and practice to get there, but training can only be successful if it has a focused performance goal and sticks to that goal throughout.
+To see some of these benefits, you must learn to quickly access the most critical information and stay focused on it only.
+This takes time and practice, but training can only be successful if it has a focused performance goal and remains focused throughout.

 We introduced you to our start-with-nothing strategy.
-While we framed it with an eLearning course, it could easily be applied to creating any type of training.
-It all boils down to knowing your stuff and being able to turn experts into champions of simplicity.
+While we framed it with an eLearning course, it could easily be applied to creating any training.
+It all boils down to knowing your stuff and turning experts into champions of simplicity.

-Experts worked hard to get where they’re at.
-They practiced, they worked hard, and they consumed whatever knowledge they could to know their skill.
-But, it took them a long time to get there.
+Experts worked hard to achieve their status.
+They practiced, worked hard, and consumed whatever knowledge they could to master their skill.
+But it took them a long time.
 There’s no way to turn someone new into an expert in one training session.
 It has to happen over time.

-That’s why it’s essential when creating training to focus the content on essentials only.
-There needs to be a goal and that goal must be the focus.
+That’s why it’s essential to focus the content on essentials only when creating training.
+There needs to be a goal, which must be the focus.
 Experts sometimes have a hard time understanding just how far they’ve come.
-If you can help them see that and stay focused on essentials, you’re on your way to creating focused and more effective training for employees.
+If you can help them see that and stay focused on essentials, you’re on your way to creating focused and more effective employee training.

 These steps help us focus training on the essentials only: